samber/invoice-as-a-service/README.md

 ## Notes

-The logo (optional) used by the API must be accessible by `invoice-as-a-service` !
+The provided logo (optional) must be accessible from the `invoice-as-a-service` API !

 ## Contribute

 Fuck yeah!

 Clone + pull-request.

 I usually reply in hours or days ;)